Azure/CloudShell/docs/package-inclusion-guide.md

 2. Available on [Azure Linux Operating System](https://github.com/microsoft/azurelinux)
 3. Vulnerability free
     - No unfixed CVEs for the package on Azure Linux OS past 30 days
-4. Appropriate Licensing
+4. Has appropriate license:
-    - Azure Cloud Shell should be allowed to both consume and distribute the package
+    - Azure Cloud Shell (or Microsoft) should be allowed to both consume and distribute the package freely.
 5. Well-maintained and supported
     - Package should NOT be deprecated or archived
     - Package repo should have a contribution/commit within the last 120 days